Lynnadel/Lynnadel/README.md

 Cybersecurity graduate specializing in Blue Team operations, SOC monitoring, and Governance, Risk & Compliance (GRC).
 CompTIA Security+ candidate.

-📍 Amman, Jordan · 🎓 University of Jordan · 🔗 LinkedIn
+📍 Amman, Jordan · 🎓 University of Jordan · 🔗 linkedin.com/in/lynn-adel-8a8128370

 About